The problem with traditional testing

 There are several compelling reasons to use the Functionize Test Cloud.
 Space doesn’t let us list them all, so let’s look at a few of the important ones.

-Scale.
 We offer load testing at impressive scales.
 You write a single test case and it can run across every browser/OS combination in parallel.
 Moreover, we allow you to test with up to 100,000 simultaneous connections from multiple locations globally.
 This means you will be sure your servers can handle the load.
-Even better, our load tests are based on realistic user sessions using the tests you have defined.
+Even better, our performance metrics are based on realistic user sessions using the tests you have defined.